Iambic pentameter: Chaucer

-Thise woful vers, that wepen as I write!

 Chaucer's friend John Gower used a similar meter in his poem "In Praise of Peace."
 This was written after Henry IV's coronation in 1399.

 Chaucer's meter depended on the pronunciation of final es that even by his time were probably silent.
 It was soon forgotten that they were ever pronounced, so later readers could not recognize his meter and found his lines rough.
 His Scottish followers of the century from 1420 to 1520—King James I, Robert Henryson, William Dunbar, and Gavin Douglas—seem to have understood his meter (though final e had long been silent in Scots) and came close to it.
 Dunbar, in particular, wrote poems in true iambic pentameter.

 Later English poets

 In England, the poems of the 15th and early 16th centuries are in a wide variety of meters.
 Thomas Wyatt, for example, often mixed iambic pentameters with other lines of similar length but different rhythm.
 Henry Howard, Earl of Surrey, on the other hand, used a strict ten-syllable line that was similar to the Old French line, with its pause after the fourth syllable, but typically had a regular iambic pattern, and had many of the modern types of variation.
 Thomas Sackville, in his two poems in the Mirror for Magistrates, used a similar line but with few caesuras.
 The result was essentially the normal iambic pentameter except for the avoidance of the "Italian" line.
 It was Philip Sidney, apparently influenced by Italian poetry, who used large numbers of "Italian" lines and thus is often considered to have reinvented iambic pentameter in its final form.
 He was also more adept than his predecessors in working polysyllabic words into the meter.
 However, Sidney avoided feminine endings.
 They appear more often in the work of such masters of iambic pentameter as Edmund Spenser and Shakespeare.

 Iambic pentameter became the prevalent meter in English.
 It was estimated in 1971 that at least three-quarters of all English poetry since Chaucer has been written in this meter.